Fuel My Plate

 Frequently Asked Questions

-How Do I Buy Sustainable Seafood?
+How Do I Buy Sustainable Prawns?

 Look for the Marine Stewardship Council Certification (MSC).
 The label identifies fish and seafood that has been caught in a sustainable way.